Life altering lessons learned from four very different people brought together under one roof…

 And it seemed to do just that.
 Though he was analytic and very particular, he was always bright and jolly.
 He would jump out of bed every day eager to get going, which typically started with a birdwatching hike with Sarge, the house dog.
 He always looked super nifty decked out in what can be most closely described as a laid back version of the old wild west saloon clothing.

 There are two more characters who taught me life lessons without even trying that I met from this home.
-One is a well studied Buddhist who teaches at a local meditation center, which is completely irrelevant to the story but a fact I found really cool.
+One is a well studied Buddhist who teaches at a local meditation center.
 The other is an eccentric, outgoing, extremely generous, and caring transgender.
 This individual is the definition of being comfortable in your own skin.
 She seemed to be in a dance everywhere she went and radiating with positive energy.

 The three of us walked to a nearby pizza shop that sold giant slices of pizza after doing a short meditation at the house.
-On the way there I noticed people staring and very obviously looking at my new friend which really upset me, people should embrace those people that are solid enough in their belief of who they are to go out into the world and share it with everyone.
-I had never had an experience where I had to deal, semi-vicariously of course, with this much public judgement and attention just walking down the street.
+On the way there I noticed people staring and very obviously looking at my new friend which really upset me because I firmly believe that people should be EMBRACING those people that are solid enough in their belief of who they are to go out into the world and share it with everyone.
+I had never had an experience where I had to deal, vicariously of course, with this much public judgement and attention just walking down the street.
 I looked to the Buddhist to see if it was distracting him as well, but found him intently listening to the story being told.
 It seemed as if he lived within a secured realm and everything else going on around him was not of importance.
 Clearly his meditative work had made him into a wise person and awarded him the ability to stay strictly in the moment.

 And that’s the moment they taught me as a team to focus on only what truly matters.
 I thought this person was fantastic.
 And you can’t help others thoughts, feelings, or reactions.
-And that’s all that truly matters.
+I zoned out the rest of the world and lived completely, humbly, and honestly in the moment with my new friends and role models.
+We had a wonderful afternoon that I will always cherish.